 4) You Smell a Musty Odor

 Another symptom of bed bugs can also include smelling a very strong, musty odour.
 The bed bugs can often give out a strong smell when they group up together.
 This smell can be compared to that of a moist towel that has been left out for a few days and is one of the biggest bed bug symptoms.
+Do take note that a musty odor can also be given out by mold affected areas.
+Find out more about what causes mould in your home.

 If you happen to smell this odor it would be best to investigate and call a bed bug removal professional for assistance.
 Don’t ignore it.